kizito9898/IT-Documentation/Overview.md

 ---
 ## About Me

 I’m an aspiring IT Support Specialist who has built a strong foundation through personal lab projects, real-world scenarios, and consistent documentation practice.
-I believe in learning by doing, and everything in this repository is a reflection of that mindset.
+I believe in learning by doing, and everything in this repository is a reflection of that mindset and hard-work that I have put in to achieve my dream

 I currently hold certifications in: